GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 ##### Scalar

-The **scalar colour mode** uses isosurface scalar value to look up the colour palette that is either chosen from the Built-in Palette selection below, or a colour palette loaded from a *GMT* regular *CPT* file.
+The **scalar colour mode** uses isosurface scalar value to look up the colour palette that is either chosen from the Built-in Palette's (see [Built-in Colour Palette Options](#built-in-colour-palette-options)), or a colour palette loaded from a *GMT* regular *CPT* file.
 For an isosurface, the scalar colour mode covers the entire surface in the same colour, as it represents a single isovalue.
 To change the colour, you **must** modify the isovalue.

 ##### Gradient